Hypergeometric Functions over Finite Fields: Quadratic or Higher Transformation Formulas

-\begin{proof}The first case can be obtained from replacing the character $K$ by $K\ol{C\chi}$ and relabeling the characters.
-The other cases are straightforward verifications from the relation between Gauss sums and Jacobi sums. \end{proof}
+\begin{proof}{The first case can be obtained from replacing the character $K$ by $K\ol{C\chi}$ in equation (\ref{PS-quad}) and relabeling the characters.} The other cases are straightforward verifications from the relation between Gauss sums and Jacobi sums. \end{proof}

-\begin{Remark}When $A$ is a square of another character, the left hand side can be evaluated using the finite field Pfaff-SaalSch\"utz formula \eqref{eq:P.S.-FF}.
+\begin{Remark}When $A$ is a square of another character, the left hand side of the formulas in the above Corollary can be evaluated using the finite field Pfaff-SaalSch\"utz formula \eqref{eq:P.S.-FF}.
 However, one does not need this assumption in the above Corollary. \end{Remark}